MissMeriel/MissMeriel/README.md

 ## 👋  &nbsp; Hey there, I'm Meriel

 I'm a PhD candidate in Computer Science at the University of Virginia advised by Dr. Sebastian Elbaum.
-My work revolves arround the robustification and validation of robotic systems that rely on machine-learned components for safety-critical operations.
+My work revolves around the robustification and validation of robotic systems that rely on machine-learned components for safety-critical operations.

 :brain: &nbsp; **Expertise**: Machine Learning, Robotics, Python, SE4ML